Oregon food handler card and insurance requirements

 • Temperature control

 Food service workers can find a food handler certification course issued by an approved provider on the state’s website.
-Courses are available both online and in person.2
+Courses are available both online and in person.

 Oregon food handler cards are valid for three years from the date of issuance.
-Once a certificate expires, the food handler must complete the program again and pay the fee to receive a new card.
+When it’s time for renewal, the process is straightforward — the food handler pays the fee and goes through the program again.
+Once they’ve done that, they’ll receive a new card.

 Oregon food service businesses can help protect themselves from different types of risk by having the right Oregon business insurance.
 Many companies in the state consider these insurance coverage options: